Svetasv logo

 Chapter 3 18 In that day the Lord will snatch away their finery: the bangles and headbands and crescent necklaces, 19 the earrings and bracelets and veils, 20 the headdresses and anklets and sashes, the perfume bottles and charms, 21 the signet rings and nose rings, 22 the fine robes and the capes and cloaks, the purses 23 and mirrors, and the linen garments and tiaras and shawls.

 The jewellery, cosmetics and fine clothes worn by the inordinately vain women of Jerusalem are detailed in this list - they are some of the typical eastern forms of feminine adornment.
-All of this was taken away from them during the war with the Romans.
+All of this was taken away from them during the Roman attack ("In that day", where "day" represents the period of the war).

 Chapter 3 24 Instead of fragrance there will be a stench; instead of a sash, a rope; instead of well-dressed hair, baldness; instead of fine clothing, sackcloth; instead of beauty, branding.

-As punishment, the women of Jerusalem were either brutally killed or led away into slavery ("...instead of beauty, branding").
+As punishment for their sins, the women of Jerusalem that were not brutally killed were led away into slavery and faced its indignities ("stench, ropes, baldness, sackcloth, branding").

 Chapter 3 25 Your men will fall by the sword, your warriors in battle.
 26 The gates of Zion will lament and mourn; destitute, she will sit on the ground.

 This passage is addressed to the women of Jerusalem.
-Their menfolk are killed, including the irregular troops that defends Jerusalem.
-There is great lamentation as their city is razed to the ground (the "gates" of the city, a public meeting place, is personified here).
+Their menfolk will be killed, including the irregular troops that defend Jerusalem.
+Their people will lament and mourn the devastation of their city (the "gates of the city", public meeting places, represent the community of wicked Judahites that were still alive; "sit on the ground" indicates great lamentation).
 Remarkably, in the Roman medals commemorating the defeat and captivity of Judea and Jerusalem, Judea is represented by a grieving female sitting under a palm tree, with the inscription: Judea Capta.

 X 2:5-6 Israel turns away from idolatry